NomiChirps/tplp2/README.md

 ## todos whomst done

+- [x] bazel build for OpenOCD binary!
+- [x] WONTFIX: run blaze with layering_check; but need to do it on Linux because it requires CC=clang. might also need to add clang support to rules_pico.
+  - this definitely isn't gonna happen. it needs support from the toolchain definition and i don't want to research how to implement that.
 - [x] fix compile_commands extraction, again (problem with lvgl build? maybe strip_include_prefix works correctly on Linux?)
 - [x] Why are we spending so much time in Tmr Svc?
   - it's actually not that much time now, without SMP.